Project-Books/book-project/README.md

 1. When finished, run `docker-compose down` to stop and remove the containers

 If you find this runs slowly (takes up too much of your computer's resources), you can try:
 - Start the PostgreSQL database inside a container (`docker-compose up db`) but run the backend as a Maven app in your IDE.
-You will need to uncomment and comment the relevant lines in application-dev.properties [INSERT LINK]
+You will need to uncomment and comment the relevant lines in [application-dev.properties](https://github.com/Project-Books/book-project/blob/main/backend/book-app/src/main/resources/application-dev.properties)
    - note: if asking us for help, please ensure you use Docker
 - Using something more lightweight than an IDE like IntelliJ, such as VS Code